GSA/ficam-playbooks/_playbooks/playbook-pam.md

     user population.
 For example, an agency can configure firewalls to restrict access to privileged user accounts using an IP address and can configure remote access to restrict the execution of privileged commands via remote access.

-(^30) As defined in the FICAM Roadmap.
-(^32) An agency should conduct recurring training for its users on how to protect the agency’s IT infrastructure as part of On-going Monitoring, described in Section 3.4.

-ICAM Privileged User Instruction and Implementation Guidance Draft

 3. **Data Protection.** For administrative or security reasons, a privileged user may have access to a large amount of sensitive information, necessitating protective mechanisms for such data.
 Enforcing restrictions and tight controls over data assists in safeguarding